JujuAdams/RunGML/manual.md

     - count(args) eq 1

 ### undefined
-Return the GameMaker constant undefined
+Return the GameMaker constant undefined, or determines whether the optional argument is undefined.
-- args: []
+- args: [(variable)]
-- output: undefined (constant)
+- output: undefined or True/False
 - constraints:
-    - count(args) eq 0
+    - count(args) leq 1

 ### update
-Returns the RunGML web address
+Open the RunGML homepage in the browser
 - args: []
 - output: string
 - constraints: